MORDI-David-OCC2/Valentine-page/README.md

 Secret Valentin is a platform that allows to send and view * secrets messages *that can be unlocked with a password* .

-📩Each recipient can access their own message through their name and password 🎭An *animated credits page* highlights the contributors to the project.
+📩Each recipient can access their own message through their name and password

+🎭An *animated credits page*
+This page highlights the contributors to the project.

 ##🎥 Video Demo & Screenshots